anmalkov/imcopy/docs/README.md

 ### Simple option

-This option allows you to copy all of the files from a source folder to a destination folder.
-You can also control parallelism.
+This option allows you to copy all of the files from a source folder to a single destination folder.
+You can also control parallelism and files overwrite and remove behavior.

 Parameters: